Trusts and Trust Administration

 Asset Control with the Help of a Palm Beach County Trust Lawyer

 A trust permits a settlor to dictate the terms of how assets will be used for a beneficiary’s benefit.
-This is particularly useful for beneficiaries who may be irresponsible with money or struggle with addiction or gambling issues.
+This is particularly useful for beneficiaries with special needs or those who may be irresponsible with money or struggle with addiction or gambling issues.
 Other clients worry that a large inheritance or gift could destroy a beneficiary’s ambition.
 The settlor can impose terms upon the assets placed in a trust to ensure that distributions are only made for certain purposes or upon achieving certain ages or goals.

 Revocable Trusts Can Help Maintain Privacy